Tournament Rules

 • Ties on total points shall be broken first by most fish and if ties continue then by total points of the larger fish (4 points and over) caught by each team.

-• The Officers and Board of Directors of the NHSFC will review all actions taken by the Tournament Committee and may impose a more serious penalty than the Tournament Committee did.
-The Team Captain will be notified in writing of the Officers and Board of Directors final decision.
+• The Officers and Board of Directors of the NHSFC will review all actions taken by the Board of Judges and may impose a more serious penalty than the Board of Judges.
+The Team Captain will be notified in writing of that determination.

 Scoring Table